Germania (personification)

-Germania (/dʒərˈmeɪniə/; /la/) is the personification of the German nation or the Germans as a whole.
+Germania (/dʒərˈmeɪniə/; /la/) is the personification of the German nation or the German people as a whole.
 Like many other national personification symbols, she appeared first during the Roman Era.
 During the Medieval era, she was usually portrayed as one of the lands or provinces ruled by the emperors of the Holy Roman Empire, and not as the most prominent but in a subordinate position to imperial power and other provinces.
 Around 1500, together with the birth of the Holy Roman Empire of the German Nation, Emperor Maximilian I and his humanists reinvented her as Mother of the Nation.

 She is also commonly associated with the Romantic Era and the Revolutions of 1848, though the figure was later used by Imperial Germany.

 Description

 "Germania" is the Latin name of the country called "Deutschland" in the spoken language of its own inhabitants, though used as the country's name in various other languages, such as "Germany" in English.
 In the country itself, the use of the Latin "Germania" was mainly literary and poetical, linked with patriotic and nationalist feelings, like "Helvetia" for Switzerland, "Hibernia" for Ireland, "Caledonia" for Scotland, "Lusitania" for Portugal etc.

-Germania as personification is usually depicted as a robust woman with long, flowing, reddish-blonde hair and wearing armour.
+Germania as personification is usually depicted as a robust woman with long, flowing, blue-eyed, reddish-blonde hair and wearing armour.
 She often wields the Reichsschwert (imperial sword), and possesses a medieval-style shield that sometimes bears the image of a black eagle on a gold field.
 Additionally, she is sometimes shown as carrying or wearing the Imperial Crown of the Holy Roman Empire.

 In post-1918 images, the banner she holds is the black-red-gold flag of modern Germany, but in depictions from 1871 to 1918 it is the black-white-red flag of the German Empire.